 BSA was the largest motorcycle manufacturer in Britain at the outbreak of the Second World War, and perhaps naturally the largest supplier of motorcycles to the armed services, its involvement with the services having started during the First World War.
-During 1929, three BSA S29 De-Luxe models were purchased from the company by the War Office for participation in the seven-make trials of the time, but the testing was cancelled prior to completion because of hasty decisions within the higher echelons of the War Office at the time.
+During 1929, three BSA S29 De-Luxe models were purchased from the company by the War Office for participation in the forthcoming seven-make, but the testing was cancelled prior to completion because of hasty decisions within the higher echelons of the War Office at the time.
 During the early 1930s the War Office began to favour multi-cylinder engines, believing them to be quieter than single-cylinder versions, and BSA supplied sizeable quantities of their 498 cc War Office V-twin model to both the War Office and the Air Ministry between 1933 and 1937, with minor changes to each contract.

 By 1935, War Office opinion about machine suitability had changed yet again, and it now came out in favour of either 350 cc or 500 cc capacity single-cylinder machines of either SV or OHV configuration - twin-cylinder machines had proved to be no quieter after all.
 BSA was thus to submit its current W35-6 model for War Office evaluation, alongside products from six other principal motorcycle manufacturers of the time.

 Following completion of the 1935 War Office trials, however, the W35-6 model failed to meet with War Office approval.
 In the following year, BSA submitted another of its products for testing - its first 496 cc SV single-cylinder motorcycle, the first M20.
 Completion of the testing this time, however, showed the machine's engine to have suffered unacceptable wear and it was thus declared unsuitable for War Office procurement.